drransom/TaskForce/README.md

 - [X] Create sessions (log in)
 - [X] Create tasks
 - [X] View potential Taskers for a task
-- [ ] Submit tasks for approval by a user
+- [X] Submit tasks for approval by a user
-- [ ] Accept tasks
-- [ ] Mark tasks as completed
+- [X] Mark tasks as completed
-- [ ] View new tasks, accepted tasks, and pending tasks
+- [ ] View new tasks, completed tasks, and pending tasks
 - [ ] Review tasks

 ## Design Docs